 Legal Requirements to export goods into the EU

 The following procedures/regulations need to be complied with before a Singaporean exporter can start sending their goods into the European Union:

 - The first time a Singaporean company makes any customs declaration to export a product into the EU, the company will be given an EORI (Economic Operator Registration and Identification).
-This is a unique identifier for use by Customs Authorities in the EU for anyone wishing to export or import goods into the EU.
-The EORI must be used in all communications with any EU Customs Authority for the purpose of exporting or importing from and to the EU.
+This is a unique identifier for use by Customs Authorities in the EU for anyone exporting or importing goods into the EU.
+The EORI must be used in all communications with any of the EU’s Customs Authority for the purpose of exporting or importing from and to the EU.

-- The next requirement is the Entry Summary Declaration (ENS).
-This will contain information about the consignments entering the EU.
-This must be done in advance (of the goods arriving) at the first port in the EU where the vessel transporting the goods crosses into EU territory.
+- Another requirement is the Entry Summary Declaration (ENS), which contains information about the consignments entering the EU.
+This must also be obtained in advance of the goods arriving at the first port in the EU where the vessel transporting the goods crosses into EU territory.